huin/accountmerge/README.md

     *   Same date on parent transaction.
     *   Same amount.
+    *   If *both* source and destinations postings have a balance value, they must have the same balance.
-    *   TODO: If both source and destination postings do *not* have the the "unknown-account" tag, they must also match account names.
+    *   If *both* source and destination postings do *not* have the "unknown-account" tag, they must also match account names.